Microsoft's New Commerce Experience & What It Means for Dynamics 365 CSP Licensing

 Up to 30 June 2022, agreements can be renewed on the existing CSP model.

-June 2022 will be the last month when existing customers are able to reorder their subscription on the legacy CSP model and retain the current billing terms for Dynamics 365, Microsoft 365, Office 365 and the Power Platform.
+June 2022 will be the last month when existing customers can reorder their subscription on the legacy CSP model and retain the current billing terms for Dynamics 365, Microsoft 365, Office 365 and the Power Platform.

 How is Microsoft’s CSP cancellation policy changing?

-For the annual and new 36-month agreement options, after an initial 72-hour cancellation window (based on UTC zone), all cancellations will be billed for the full remaining term.
-Outside this cancellation window, cancellations will not include a pro-rata refund for the unelapsed term.
+For the annual and new 36-month agreement options, after an initial 72-hour cancellation window (based on UTC zone), all cancellations will be billed for the entire remaining term.
+Cancellations will not include a pro-rata refund for the unelapsed time outside this cancellation window.

-During either of these agreement terms, additional licences can be added, but seat reductions can only be made at the end of the respective terms.
+Additional licences can be added during these agreement terms, but seat reductions can only be made at the end of the respective periods.
 The updated policy will not allow licence volumes to be reduced mid-term.

 When an organisation is transacting licences through NCE, billing will not be transferable to another partner until the expiry of this agreement.